MIDAS2020/AURORA/README.md

+AURORA is a novel data-driven visual subgraph query interface construction engine for graphs independent of domains and data sources.
+It takes any graph database in a specified format (refer to the sample dataset, AIDS) as input and generates patterns and GUI to faciliate visual query formulation.

 # Outline

 The software is designed as the GUI for `AURORA`.
 It is a browser/server application developed with HTML5, JavaScript and Node.js.
 Through the interface, users are able to upload datastore, get data-driven patterns, and draw graphs with multiple tools.